sidvenkatayogi/sidvenkatayogi.github.io/_pages/about.md

 In my free time, I like to study various math topics, [draw](/art), write comics, watch shows/movies (currently watching One Piece), play basketball/ volleyball/ soccer (non-competitively), or go to the gym.

 ## Contact
 Feel free to contact me; I'm always looking for new opportunities!
-The best way to contact me right now is through my **email**.
+The best way to contact me right now is through my email.
 Linkedin also works but I don't check it as often.
 Honestly, I don't use Twitter or Bluesky, but I plan to start posting my new projects and blog posts on there to get more reach.